DanielJPark/danieljpark.github.io/reflection.md

 What aspects of your design did you find easiest to implement?
 What was most difficult?

 	CSS Positioning was very difficult for me.
 I struggled with finding the exact id, classes, and code to get things to move the way I wanted to.
+I definitely need more practice with CSS.

 What did you learn about adding and formatting elements with CSS in this challenge?